JWilson45/workflows/README.md

 ## Available workflows

 - `.github/workflows/build-and-deploy.yaml` – Builds and pushes a container image to GitHub Container Registry (GHCR), can deploy the image to Kubernetes clusters, and creates a GitHub Release for the calling project.
-For pull request builds, the image tag is suffixed as `${version}-pr${number}-${sha}`.
+For pull request builds, the image tag is suffixed as `${version}-pr${number}-${sha}` and the `latest` tag is not updated.

 - `.github/workflows/release.yaml` – Manages version bumps and publishes releases for this repository's reusable workflows.